 When I designed the apartment in my home, I considered two things: autism-friendly home modifications and sensory-friendly spaces.
 I have rented the apartment, fully furnished for both short and long-term rental.
-Because of my dedication to sensory-friendly living, I wanted to ensure that I designed living space for autistic persons.
+Because of my dedication to sensory-friendly living, I wanted to ensure that I designed a living space for autistic persons.
 I also wanted to provide a space for anyone with a sensory disorder.
 Or finally, for people who experience sensory sensitivity or sensory overload.
 You have likely seen a lot of examples of sensory rooms for children.
 But I have not found any examples of sensory-friendly living spaces or autism-friendly home modifications for adults.
 So I decided to share the case right from my home!

 To create a sensory-friendly living space, pay attention to each of the eight senses.
 You can flip through photos of the apartment at the end.

 Autism-friendly lighting Autism-friendly colors What colors are suitable for autism

 Lighting is important.
 Autism-friendly lighting avoids fluorescent lights.
 It also includes adjustability.
 The lights in the apartment and LED throughout.
 You can see examples in each room where there are both overhead lights and a floor or table lamp.
 It is important to offer different levels of brightness and adjustability.
 Each room also has access to natural light.
 I designed the orientation of the house to maximize natural light in the bedrooms in the morning and the combined kitchen, living room, and dining area throughout the afternoon into the evening.

 In the bathroom, an opaque window covering is over the window.
 In the bedroom and office, horizontal blinds offer multiple options to adjust light levels.
 Also, the electric fireplace offers another option altogether as a light source.